webaverse/docs/docs/create/mint-discord.md

 title: How To Mint NFTs in Discord
 ---

 Minting NFTs in Webaverse can be done by simply dragging and dropping into the [Webaverse Discord](https://discord.gg/R5wqYhvv53).
+If you're a server admin interested in minting NFTs with your community, drop by and ask us for some SILK to power your bot with!

 ### Prerequisites:
 - Join the [Webaverse Discord](https://discord.gg/R5wqYhvv53).